apache/flink/docs/dev/table_api.md

 tableEnv.registerDataStream("Orders", ds, 'user, 'product, 'amount)
 // run a SQL query on the Table and retrieve the result as a new Table val result = tableEnv.sql(
-  "SELECT STREAM product, amount FROM Orders WHERE product LIKE '%Rubber%'")
+  "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'")
 {% endhighlight %}
 </div>
 </div>